 The effect of the full or partial application of exemptions and eligible credit risk mitigation (CRM) techniques for the purposes of calculating of exposures for the purpose of Article 395(1) CRR is specified in Articles 399 to 403 CRR.

 Institutions shall report exposures resulting from reverse repurchase agreements in accordance with Article 402(3) CRR.
-Provided that the criteria in Article 402(3) of CRR are met, the institution shall report the large exposures to each third party for the amount of the claim that the counterparty to the transaction has on this third party and not for the amount of the exposure to the counterparty.
+Provided that the criteria in Article 402(3) of CRR are met, the institution shall report the large exposures to each third party for the amount of the claim that the counterparty to the transaction has on this third party and not for the amount of the exposure to the counterparty

+‘Shadow banking entity’ is defined in Article 4(1), point (155), CRR, i.e. entities where they meet the criteria to be identified as ‘shadow banking entities’ in accordance with Article 1 of the Commission Delegated Regulation (EU) 2023/2779.

 C 26.00 - LE Limits template